 Market research for start-ups

-Effective marketing is underpinned by sound knowledge of (potential) customers and competitors.
-Only by knowing your customers' needs, wants and aspirations can you hope to satisfy or delight them – and possibly even lure them away from your competitors.
+Effective marketing is underpinned by sound knowledge of the market.
+Only by knowing exactly what your customers want can you hope to satisfy (or better still delight) them – and possibly even lure them away from your competitors.

 Carrying out market research for your start-up business needn't be complex or expensive.
-Finding the answer to the most basic facts is key and a simple conversation with potential customers can reveal much.
-You need to find out what they think about your products and prices, and whether any of their needs are not currently being served.
+Finding the answer to the most basic facts is key and a simple conversation with potential customers can be highly revealing.
+Find out what they think about your products and prices, and whether any of their needs are not currently being served.
 Ask also what they think of your brand.

-Market research can enable you to tailor your offer to fit a gap in the market ('niche').
-Being the best supplier within your niche (or one of them) should be high up on your list of ambitions.
-It’s a well-worn route to success.
-Remaining close to your customers enables you to stay in tune with their needs.
+Market research can enable you to spot a gap in the market ('niche').
+Being the best supplier within a niche (or one of them) should be high up on your list of ambitions.

-In business, the ability to convince customers to spend is arguably the most valuable skill.
-To some small-business owners, it comes naturally.
+The ability to convince people to spend their money is probably the most valuable skill in business.
+To some, it comes naturally.
 Others get better with time.
-There are a number of techniques that can be learned, but you need to be able to be able to quickly convey the benefits of your products/services, recognise customer buying signals and close the sale.
+There are numerous techniques that can be learned.
+Crucially, you need to be able to be able to quickly convey the benefits of your products/services, recognise customer buying signals and learn how to close the sale.

-Marketing isn’t something you do occasionally, it must be part of the everyday fabric of your business.
+Marketing must be part of the everyday fabric of your business.
 You need to assess your sales and marketing activity continually, learn from your mistakes, build on your successes – and remain open to new methods.